maxakash/NGOSahayak/README.md

-To login into Admin Panel, use below credentials username - ngosahayak password - admin
+To login into Admin Panel, use below credentials username - "ngosahayak"  |  password - "admin"

-To login into NGO panel, use below credentials username - ngopanel password - password
+To login into NGO panel, use below credentials username - "ngopanel"  |   password - "password"